Una Healy: 2014–2017: The Voice of Ireland and The Waiting Game

-2018–present: Continued recording and Radio hosting
+2018–present: Continued recording and radio hosting

 In March 2018, she released a brand-new single titled "Never See Me Cry".
 In April, Healy unveiled her first shoewear collection 'Una Healy Original', available in over 100 stores throughout the UK and Ireland with a dedicated online store.
 The shoe range was decided and developed by Healy herself in collaboration with a team of industry professionals.
 In March 2020, Una released her new single, "Strangers".
 In April 2019, Healy announced via her Instagram that she had joined the Bauer Media's Country Hits Radio (now called Absolute Radio Country) team, hosting the Breakfast Show on a Saturday morning.
-In 2020, Healy was part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a version of Dreams in aid of the charity SafeIreland, which deals with domestic abuse which had reportedly risen significantly during the COVID-19 lockdown.
+In 2020, Healy was part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a version of Dreams in aid of the charity SafeIreland, which deals with domestic abuse; such abuse reportedly had risen significantly during the COVID-19 lockdown.
 She has also hosted an evening talk show, The 6 O'Clock Show in Ireland.
 In 2021 she co-hosted an Irish music show on RTÉ One, The Heart of Saturday Night, with Loah.

+In June 2023, Healy released "Walk Away", saying that the song "is about having the courage to walk away from any relationship or situation that no longer serves you, to do it in style and to find the courage to move on to something better.
+Throughout the song, there is a play on words that keep it humorous and upbeat."

 Personal life

-Healy married Rugby Union fullback Ben Foden on 30 June 2012 in her native Ireland.
+Healy married rugby union fullback Ben Foden on 30 June 2012 in her native Ireland.
 They have two children.
 In July 2018, it was announced that Healy and Foden had separated.

 Healy won "Hottest Female 2009" in the Virgin Media Music Awards.
 She appeared in the January 2010 edition of FHM along with the other members of the Saturdays.
 She was ranked number 19 and number 41 in FHM's Sexiest Women poll in 2010 and 2011, respectively.
 In FHM's 2012 poll, she had dropped down to 66th place.
 Healy previously ran her own blog where she spoke about family life, The Saturdays and herself.